sig-gis/SEPAL-CEO/docs/module-2.rst

   b.
 Are all points clustered in the same area?
   c.
 It’s best to make sure you have data points covering the full spatial extent of the study region, add more points in areas that are sparsely represented if needed.

 **Congratulations!
-You have learned how to collect training data in SEPAL's classification interface.**
+You have learned how to collect training data in SEPAL's classification interface.
+Stay on this screen for the next Exercise.**

 -----------------------------------------------------------------------------------------
 Exercise 2.4.
 Classification using machine learning algorithms (Random Forests) in SEPAL